dotpep/MySubIBMcourseraDS/README.md

 # IBM Data Science project assignment - Analyze Stock Data

-In this lab I'm Analyze and Visualize Stock Data of Tesla and GameStop Revenue using data from yahoo.com
+In this lab I'm Analyze and Visualize Stock Data of Tesla and GameStop Revenue using data from Yahoo Finance API.
+And others stocks like Apple, AMD, Netflix and Amazon.

 ## Demonstration of Result